 Vaccine certification trial run for travel

 The digital “green” certificate for travelers vaccinated and ready to travel has been under discussion between Greece, Israel and Cypress for a few months already.
-Given the high vaccination rate amongst Israelis it is possible we’ll see these travelers heading to Greece and Cypress as early as the beginning of May.
+Given the high vaccination rate amongst Israelis it is possible we’ll see these travelers heading to Greece and Cyprus as early as the beginning of May.
 A Greek government official said that could be as early as April, but I personally have my doubts about travel resuming so soon.
 Israel, in the meantime, has started using the digital certificates although as of March 18, 2021, only one country in the world was welcoming travelers from Israel who have been vaccinated.